roehampton/module-content/software-development-1/week-02/lab/README.md

     What is your average speed in miles per hour?

-## Lesson 2: Programming Languages
+## Lesson 2 Recap: Programming Languages

 Let's use Python to form a recipe to calculate for the following: